AlaaSaadAbdo/battoota/README.md

 - Wireless
 - Diodeless
 - Tenting Puck support
-- Customized it to fit my hand (my index finger is shorter than my ring finger)
+- Customized it to fit my hand
 - JST Connector for battery

 Here's how the PCB looks like: